 - Get Out and Vote

 - Meet Our New Staff

 - Fish Sale Info and Order Form

-- Ohio Stormwater Awareness
+- Stormwater Awareness Week

-- How to take Care of Leafs
+- Leave the Leaves

 - Milkweed Pod Collection

 - Mini-Grant Program

-- Hartford Fair NRA Recap
+- Hartford Fair Recap

 - 1. Making sure that growth from development does not have negative effects on water and soil within the county.
 Whether you agree or not with companies like Intel, we all have to abide by the law. - 2.
 Logjams within the creeks and rivers of the county create many problems within the watershed.
 Finding ways to fund the removal of these logjams is a challenge for all involved. - 3.
 Continue with cost share programs to conserve soil.
 Cover crop assistance and assistance with fencing are two good examples of such cost share programs.